 2006-07: David Warsofsky was a dynamic defenseman for Cushing Academy.
 In 29 games, Warsofsky tallied 49 points (15 goals, 34 assists) in route to being named Cushing’s defenseman of the year.

 2007-08: Warsofsky made an immediate impact with the U-18 team, leading all defenseman, and finishing second on the team, in points (40).
 He was also tied for first on the team in assists (31) to go along with nine goals.
 Warsofsky was also a top player for the U-18 squad in international play.
 He recorded five points (one goal, four assists) in route to the team the 2008 U-18 Five Nations tournament.
 He then helped Team USA win the bronze at the 2008 IIHF World U-18 Championships by finishing second on the team with seven points, all of them being assists.
-According to NHL Central Scouting’s final rankings, Warsofsky is currently the 81st ranked North American skater heading into the 2008 NHL Entry Draft.
+According to NHL Central Scouting’s final rankings, Warsofsky is currently the 81st ranked North American skater heading into the 2008 NHL Draft.
+Warsofsky was chosen in the fourth round, 95th overall, of the 2008 NHL Draft by the St. Louis Blues.

 2008-09: Warsofsky scored 3 goals with 20 assists in 45 games as a freshman defensemen at Boston University.
 Included in Warsofsky’s three goals was a short-handed tally (one of three by the Terriers) in a 5-2 win over Northeastern in the Beanpot Tournament final.
 The season was one for the ages for BU, which captured the Hockey East and NCAA titles and finished 35-6-4.